 #6 - In Hungary, people usually eat dinner between 7 and 9 p.m., and it's the biggest meal of the day.
 For the best experience, try booking a table for 8 p.m.
 Most fine dining restaurants turn only one table an evening, which means that you can usually score an 8 p.m. reservation.

-#8 - In Budapest's increasingly international food scene étkezdes are some of the last bastions of local dining options.
-These no-frills lunch-only eateries, like an osteria in Italy, serve wallet-friendly everyday dishes to local residents.
+#8 - In Budapest's increasingly international food landscape étkezdes are some of the last bastions of local dining options.
+These no-frills, lunch-only eateries, like osterias in Italy, serve wallet-friendly everyday dishes to local residents.
 Many of them have been around for decades (these are the best ones).
 Note that étkezdes are closed on weekends.

-#9 - If you're eager to try traditional Hungarian food you're best off avoiding the dime a dozen downtown restaurants that prominently advertise their tourist menus and paprika-laced dishes.
-Go for these instead.
+#9 - If you're eager to try traditional Hungarian food, you're best off avoiding the dime a dozen downtown restaurants that prominently advertise their tourist menus, goulash, and paprika-laced dishes.
+Go for these ones instead.

-#16 - Thanks to a well-connected Hungarian businessman with Hollywood connections, Budapest boasts the only NOBU in Central Europe (for those not familiar with it, NOBU is the world's fanicest chain restaurant and is co-owned by Robert De Niro).
+#18 - Thanks to the late Hungarian businessman with Hollywood connections, Andy Vajna, Budapest boasts the only NOBU in Central Europe (for those not familiar with it, NOBU is the world's fanicest chain restaurant and co-owned by Robert De Niro).

-#18 - In fact, mentally prepare yourself for brusque service in Budapest.
+#19 - Mentally prepare yourself for brusque service in Budapest.
 Waitstaff with an attitude is a general Eastern European phenomenon.
-While things have somewhat improved, Hungary is an extreme case.
-Attitude isn’t the only problem: most waiters just aren’t sufficiently informed about the dishes (due to a severe shortage of waiters in Budapest, this is unlikely to change).
+While things have improved, Hungary is an extreme case (due to a severe shortage of waiters in Budapest, this is unlikely to change).

-#21 - And finally, let me kindly ask that you don't double-book to Budapest's sought-after restaurants and then simply doesn't show up to one of them without canceling in advance.
-(Unfortunately, this is an all-too-common practice among visitors.)
+#23 - And finally, let me kindly ask that you don't do what many other tourists do, which is to double-book to sought-after restaurants and then simply not show up to one of them without canceling in advance.
+(Unfortunately, this is a common practice and people don't always realize how much it hurts the bottom line of the restaurants.)